Dalton-V/EnduranceMatrix/endurance-matrix/README.md

 # Roadmap

 Currently in the data gathering phase.
+Focusing on finding multiple training plans for different types of endurance athletes (runners, cyclists, swimmers, triathletes, etc.).